IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

 ## Dictionaries
 If we have sets of data related to one another, we may choose to store that data in a dictionary.
-We can create a dictionary using the Dict() function, which we can initialize as an empty dictionary or one storing key, value pairs.
+We can create a dictionary using the Dict() function, which we can initialise as an empty dictionary or one storing key, value pairs.

-The syntax is: Dict(key1 => value1, key2 => value2, ...)
+The syntax of a dictionary is: Dict(key1 => value1, key2 => value2, ...).

+Here is an example of a dictionary.
+We create a dictionary called *phonebook*, with the keys being the names, and the values being the phone numbers.
 ```python
 phonebook = Dict("Jenny" => "823-231", "John" => "842-475")
 ```